joelscreen/cpp-projects/README.md

 # cpp-projects
 ## Description
-a mix of different C++ projects that I made for practice
+A mix of different C++ projects that I made for practice

 ## How to use
 You must have C++ along with CMake to use this.
 Most projects have a workspace, which you can debug to run, but some require CMake